-This training provides participants with an overview of the Education Code disciplinary code of conduct, with a focus on examining specific code sections that regularly confuse administrators.
+This training provides participants with an overview of the 2013 AB1729 Amendments, which were passed to support districts in reducing the use of exclusionary discipline for all students and minimize the disproportionate impact on students of color and other marginalized groups.
+Participants will also review the Education Code disciplinary code of conduct, with a focus on examining specific code sections that regularly confuse administrators.
 The training also examines the legal requirements to support expulsion recommendations, including the distinction between discretionary and mandatory recommendation for expulsion and the evidentiary requirement for “secondary findings.”

-Participants will review the process of conducting a disciplinary investigation, including the development of the expulsion packet.
-They will also review how to present an expulsion case, including understanding the burden of proof, introducing evidence, and questioning witnesses.
+Participants will review the process of conducting a disciplinary investigation, including the applicable legal standard to conduct searches of students and their belongings.
+Participants will also review how to create an expulsion packet, present an expulsion case, including understanding the burden of proof, introducing evidence, and questioning witnesses.
 Lastly, participants will discuss the role of the administrative panel and the requirement to create findings of fact for the Governing Board.